ruckus/quickbooks-ruby/README.md

 ...
 # define the list of entities to query
-entities = ["Invoice", "Bill", "Payment"] #etc changed = service.since(entities, Time.now.utc - 5 days)
+entities = ["Invoice", "Bill", "Payment"] #etc changed = service.since(entities, Time.now.utc - 5.days)
 ...
 # parse the XML to a list of Quickbooks::Models
 changed_as_hash = changed.all_types